-In this section, we focus on the free Majorana fermion CFT on the fuzzy sphere.
+In this section, we focus on the free-Majorana-fermion CFT on the fuzzy sphere.
 In this CFT, the Majorana fermion $\chi$ has scaling dimension $\Delta=1$ and $\SU(2)$ spin $l=1/2$.
 The spectrum of scaling operator, including the primaries and descendants, can be determined with the help of harmonic oscillators~\cite{He2025Jun}.
 Here we list the scaling dimension $\Delta$ and spin $l$ of the low lying operators:

 where the replicated numbers denote degenerate operators.
 To choose an ideal parameter point, we optimise a cost function along the critical line defined as the root mean square of the deviations of the scaling dimension of all operators with $\Delta\leq\Delta_c=3$ from their expected values~\cite{Zhou2024Oct}.
 We find that in the region $0.2<t<0.4$, the cost function is relatively insensitive to the choice of $t$, and the critical $\mu_{c1}\approx 0$ up to a precision of $0.01$, which may be a hint for a possible enhanced symmetry in the absence of relative chemical potential.
 We therefore fix $t=0.3$ and $\mu_c=0$.